dahlke/eklhad/DEVELOPMENT.md

 ## Testing

-There tests for both the frontend and backend, which can be run manually, and are always run in CircleCI when a commit is pushed to the repo.
+There tests for both the frontend and backend, which can be run manually, and are always run in GitHub Actions when a commit is pushed to the repo.

 ### Local Test